Skip to content

 output_dir: /data/imports/orders.json

-For JSON import without fields, output_dir is the path to the JSON file containing an array of objects.
-Types are auto-inferred from JSON syntax:
+For a JSON import, output_dir is the path to the file.
+The file must be a single JSON array of objects.
+With no fields section, the types come straight from the JSON syntax:

 yaml